 Here introduce the concepts of node and mining in CKB.

-CKB is structured as a peer-to-peer network on top of our existing internet.
-Here the term "peer-to-peer" means that all the computers that participate in the network are peers to each other.
+CKB is structured as a peer-to-peer network to run on top of the public Internet.
+The term "peer-to-peer" refers to all the computers that participate in the network, equal peers in the network topology.
 In this context, we refer each of these computers as a node.

-Being a node in the network means you will synchronize the existing blocks, transaction, and states as well as receive the new ones from other peer nodes.
-You will also be able to verify transactions and broadcast your own transactions to other nodes.
+Nodes in the network will synchronize existing blocks, transactions, and global state as well as receive new blocks and transactions from other nodes.
+Nodes will verify transactions, as well as broadcast new transactions to other nodes.

-Miners are the kinds of nodes that construct new blocks with a pack of transactions in it.
+Miners are nodes that construct new blocks with a group of transactions.

-In CKB, miners need to compete with each other on a game called Proof-of-Work.
-After a miner constructed a block, it needs to calculate the hash of the block (with a nonce) to get a hash that is smaller than a specific target number (difficulty).
-Whoever successfully figured out the correct hash will have the right to broadcast the block to the whole network.
-Other nodes will receive the block, and verify it, and start to mine a new block on it.
+In CKB, miners compete with each other to add blocks to the blockchain through Proof-of-Work.
+After a miner constructs a block, it will need to calculate the hash of the block (with a nonce) to produce a hash that is smaller than a specific target number (difficulty).